yesworkflow-org/yw-prototypes/README.md

 #### 1. Check installed version of Java

-YesWorkflow requires Java version 1.7 or higher.
+YesWorkflow requires Java (JRE) version 1.7 or higher.
 To determine the version of java installed on your computer use the -version option to the java command.
 For example,

     $ java -version